hoangvq288/code_challenge_game_of_three/README.md

 [Info] You added 1 the value now is 1, you win.
 Game closed.
 ```
 ### - Approach
 * I thought about socket.io at first.
-It requires frontend setup, however, which is not really neccessary for current application.
+It requires frontend setup, however, which is not really necessary for current application.
 * Afterwards I decided to write a simple server using `net` module in Node.js and then I use Telnet as a client to connect to the server.
 * Finally, I thought that the client should able to command to interact with application, therefore I built a simple Javascript with `readline` module in Node.js and consider it as client.